Just-Curieous/Just-Curieous.github.io/_posts/2025-06-11-exp-bench-can-ai-conduct-ai-research-experiments.md

 </div>

 AI for Science is rapidly advancing, with promising early work on scientific automation—such as DeepMind's [AlphaEvolve](https://deepmind.google/discover/blog/alphaevolve-a-gemini-powered-coding-agent-for-designing-advanced-algorithms/) and others highlighted in this Nature [paper](https://www.nature.com/articles/s41586-023-06221-2).

-Closely related, the automation of AI research represents a key opportunity to accelerate both the advancement of AI itself and broader scientific progress.
+A particularly exciting frontier is **the automation of AI research experimentation**—the process of designing, executing, and analyzing experiments to advance AI itself.
 Unlike fields requiring physical experimentation, AI research is largely digital—well-suited for LLM-based automation.

-Intuitively, peer-reviewed AI papers (e.g., in NeurIPS) along with their open-source codebases, offer a rich source of completed experiments that could, in theory, be repurposed to evaluate AI capabilities in research automation.
-In practice, however, extracting these tasks is difficult.
-Papers often present a polished narrative that omits intermediate steps, while critical details—such as the precise conditions under which results hold—are scattered across dense text, supplementary materials, and sprawling repositories.

-## Our Contribution: EXP-Bench

-To address this challenge, we introduce **EXP-Bench**, a new benchmark designed to make the ever-expanding landscape of published research more accessible for evaluating AI agents in **conducting end-to-end research experiments**—from hypothesis to experimental setup to conclusion, as shown in Figure 1.
-We develop a semi-automated pipeline that uses multimodal and agentic approaches to reconstruct experiments from fragmented and dense sources (e.g., coding agents identify setups by conditioning on ground-truth outcomes and leveraging the full codebase—reducing the task to a constrained search), while interleaving these steps with lightweight human validation to ensure correctness.

-Using this approach, we distilled *461 experiments from NeurIPS and ICLR papers*—spanning domains such as vision, RL, and computational biology—resulting in over 12,000 gradable subtasks.
+Ideally, we want to provide an AI agent with a research goal—such as reproducing a result, validating a new hypothesis, or testing an ablation— along with the specific context and have the agent:
+- Formulate hypotheses, design experiments,
+- Interpret the associated codebase and identify how to modify it,
+- Configure and execute experiments under the right conditions,
+- Analyze results and iteratively refine its approach based on findings

 <div style="text-align: center; max-width: 800px; margin: 0 auto; padding: 0 15px;">
     <img src="/assets/images/exp-bench-overview.png" alt="EXP-Bench Overview" style="width: 100%; height: auto; display: block; margin: 0 auto;">